luismayta/emacs.d/README.md

   * php-mode
     - this doesn't ship with Emacs and is a bit lacking really
-    - mixed HTML/PHP doesn't work well at all; I use html-mode instead
+    - mixed HTML/PHP doesn't work well at all; I use html-mode instead ;; turn on auto-completion of function names etc
   * Erlang
   * Skeletor
   * Auto-complete